go68sev/persona-ai-prototype/README.md

 # 🎓 Persona AI - Personalized Learning Assistant

-> An emotionally-aware AI tutor that adapts to individual learning styles, energy levels, and academic emotions, with human oversight at every step.
+> An emotionally-aware AI tutor that adapts to individual knowledge background, energy levels, and academic emotions, with human oversight at every step.

 ## 📋 Table of Contents